EmbarkStudios/rust-gpu/README.md

 This repository was the nursery of `rust-gpu` during its inception and while it was still under the stewardship of [Embark Studios](https://embark.dev/).
-It has now moved into community ownership under the Rust-GPU GitHub organization. `rust-gpu` is still used by Embark and this repository still gets used for work specific to us.
-However, its main home has relocated to the community.
+It has now moved into community ownership under the Rust-GPU GitHub organization.

 <div align="center">